Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 In Israel, pension contributions can be deposited into several types of savings instruments:

-- Managers Insurance (Bituach Menahalim) – An insurance-based pension product (less common for new policies since 2013)
+Bituach Menahalim · an insurance-based pension product (less common for new policies since 2013).

 Appendix V (Nispach Vav) – Employee's Choice of Pension Fund